AlexanderZaytsev/react-native-i18n/README.md

 Add `RNI18n.xcodeproj` to **Libraries** and add `libRNI18n.a` to **Link Binary With Libraries** under **Build Phases**.
 [More info and screenshots about how to do this is available in the React Native documentation](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

-You also need to add the **localizations** you intend to support to the iOS project.
+You also need to add the **localizations** you intend to support to your iOS project.
 To do that open your Xcode project:

 ```
 $ open <your-project>.xcodeproj